otekolste/horiseon-code-refactor/README.md

 ## Usage

-Go to [insert URL here!] to look at the site.
+Go  [here](https://otekolste.github.io/horiseon-code-refactor/) to look at the site.
 If you have the WAVE accessibility tool evaluate the site, you can install it as a Chrome extension and click on the W symbol in the upper-right corner.

 You can also click on each of the links in the header to be directed to the relevant section.

 ## Credits

 Base code was provided by edX Boot Camps LLC.

 WAVE Evaluation Tool: https://wave.webaim.org/

 ## License